Research & Listening to People

 41% of those under 30 have opted not to seek medical treatment in the last year due to cost

-68% express concern about people close to them losing insurance because of a loss of employment
+68% express concern about people close to them losing insurance due to loss of employment

 Voices of Real Life